Prince Charles of Hesse-Kassel: Early life

-Charles was born in Kassel on 19 December 1744 as the second surviving son of Hesse-Kassel's then hereditary prince, the future Frederick II, Landgrave of Hesse-Kassel and his first wife Princess Mary of Great Britain.
-His mother was a daughter of King George II of Great Britain and Princess Caroline of Brandenburg-Ansbach and a sister of Queen Louise of Denmark.
+Charles was born in Kassel on 19 December 1744 as the second surviving son of Hesse-Kassel's then hereditary prince, the future Frederick II, Landgrave of Hesse-Kassel, and his first wife Princess Mary of Great Britain.
+His mother was a daughter of King George II of Great Britain and Princess Caroline of Ansbach and a sister of Queen Louise of Denmark.

 His father, the future landgrave (who reigned from 1760 and died in 1785), left the family in 1747 and converted to Catholicism in 1749.
 In 1755 he formally ended the marriage with Mary.
 The grandfather, William VIII, Landgrave of Hesse, granted the county of Hanau and its revenues to Mary and her sons.

 The young Prince Charles and his two brothers, William and Frederick, were raised by their mother and fostered by Protestant relatives since 1747.

-In 1756, Mary moved to Denmark to look after her sister, Queen Louise of Denmark's children.
+In 1756, Mary moved to Denmark to look after her sister Louise's children.
 She took her own children with her and they were raised at the royal court at Christiansborg Palace in Copenhagen.
 The Hessian princes later remained in Denmark, becoming important lords and royal functionaries.
 Only the eldest brother William returned to Hesse, in 1785, upon ascending the landgraviate.

 Early career

-Charles began a military career in Denmark.
+Charles began a military career in Denmark-Norway.
 In 1758 he was appointed colonel, at the age of 20 major general and in 1765 was put in charge of the artillery.
 After his cousin, King Christian VII, acceded to the throne in 1766, he was appointed lieutenant general, commander of the Royal Guard, knight of the Order of the Elephant and member of the Privy Council.

-In 1766, he was appointed Governor-General of Norway as successor to Jacob Benzon (1688–1775).
+In 1766, he was appointed Governor-general of Norway as successor to Jacob Benzon (1688–1775).
 He held the position until 1770 but which remained mostly titular, as he never went to Norway during this period.

-In 1763, his elder brother William married their first cousin, Danish Princess Caroline.
-Charles followed suit on 30 August 1766 at Christiansborg Palace — his wife was Louise of Denmark, and Charles thus became brother-in-law to his cousin, King Christian VII of Denmark.
+In 1763, his elder brother William married their first cousin, Danish-Norwegian Princess Caroline.
+Charles followed suit on 30 August 1766 at Christiansborg Palace — his wife was Louise of Denmark, and Charles thus became brother-in-law to his cousin, King Christian VII.
 The marriage took place despite advice given against it, due to many accusations of debauchery by Prince Charles and the poor influence he had on the King.

 Shortly after, Charles fell into disfavour at court, and in early 1767 he and Louise left Copenhagen to live with his mother in the county of Hanau.
 They would have their first child, Marie Sophie, there in 1767 and then their second child, William, in 1769.